dev-2null/KerberosRun/README.md

 # KerberosRun

-KerberosRun is a little tool I use to study Kerberos internals together with my [ADCollector](https://github.com/dev-2null/ADCollector).
-I'll try to learn and implement stuff from [Rubeus](https://github.com/GhostPack/Rubeus), also something not in Rubeus.
+KerberosRun is a little tool I use to study AD security together with my [ADCollector](https://github.com/dev-2null/ADCollector).

 KerberosRun uses the [Kerberos.NET](https://github.com/dotnet/Kerberos.NET) library built by [Steve Syfuhs](https://twitter.com/stevesyfuhs).
-It is heavily adapated from [Harmj0y](https://twitter.com/harmj0y)'s Rubeus project (some code were taken directly from this project).
+Some code were taken and adapted from [Harmj0y](https://twitter.com/harmj0y)'s Rubeus project.

 [dev2null](https://twitter.com/dev2nulI) is the primary author of this project.
 My colleague [Constantin](https://twitter.com/_Herberos) is the collaborator who helped me build up the tool, had a lot of discussions with me and gave me ideas.